-Few musicians can claim to have their names inscribed alongside those of Mozart and Rossini, but the Ukrainian Alexander Romanovsky is one of them.
-Like those two geniuses of history, he was awarded the title of Honorary Academician by the Accademica Filarmonica di Bologna for his interpretation of Bach’s Goldberg Variations at only 15 years old.
+Few musicians can claim to have their name appear alongside Mozart or Rossini, but that is true for the Ukrainian musician Alexander Romanovsky, who, like the other two geniuses, at 15 was awarded the title of Honorary Academician by the Accademia Filarmonica di Bologna for his performance of Bach’s Goldberg Variations.

 Described by Carlo Maria Giulini as “extraordinarily gifted,” pianist Alexander Romanovsky is a riveting, distinct and subtle performer with an utterly engaging voice.
 Born in Ukraine in 1984, Alexander studied with his mentor Leonid Margarius at the Imola Piano Academy for fifteen years before continuing his studies at the Royal College of Music (London) with Dmitry Alexeev.
 At the age of seventeen, he won First Prize at the prestigious Busoni Competition in Italy.